 Enter the code Bugs for your 20% discount and free P&P. Offer valid until 31st December 2011 to UK residents only.

-Fun with Stitching is also available from Amazon UK and Amazon USA.
+Fun with Stitching is also available from Amazon UK, Amazon USA, The Book Depository and many other bookshops.

 [Disclaimer: New Holland Publishers sent me a free copy of this book to review.
-The Amazon links in this post are affiliate links]
+The Amazon & Book Depository links in this post are affiliate links]